Jack Pickford: Acting career

 By the time he signed with First National, Pickford had played bit parts in 95 shorts and full-length feature films.
 Although Pickford was considered an excellent actor, he is largely viewed as having failed to live up to his potential.

-Pickford appeared in a large number of short films, prior to the mid-1910s, when his sister Mary was at the pinnacle of her fame.
+Pickford appeared in a large number of short films prior to the mid-1910s, when his sister Mary was at the pinnacle of her fame.
 The two siblings feature together in A Girl of Yesterday (1915) and Poor Little Peppina (1916) under Famous Players.
 However, Fanchon, the Cricket (1915) was one of the only films in which all three Pickford siblings appear.
 It was thought lost until rediscovered in the 20th century at the British Film Institute.

 Famous Players–Lasky president Adolph Zukor gave Pickford his first lead performance debut in the film Seventeen (1916), an adaptation of Booth Tarkington's novel.
 It was described as "screamingly funny".
 In 1917, he starred in one of his first major roles as Pip in the adaptation of Charles Dickens' Great Expectations.
 After gaining critical success from these two productions, Pickford was then cast as the lead in The Dummy (1917), adapted from the 1914 play by Harriet Ford and Harvey J. O'Higgins, which proved extremely popular.
 It was a critical success and Pickford's first breakthrough performance.

 Later in 1917, Pickford secured the title role in Mark Twain's Tom Sawyer and the follow-up Huck and Tom (1918).
 Tom Sawyer (1917) was considered one of Pickford's most successful film roles, as the title character resembled Pickford's on and off-screen persona.
-In a letter, on the completion of the production, he wrote: "I've always been fond of Mark Twain's writings and Tom has long been a favorite of mine—somehow we seem to have a great deal in common.
+In a letter, on the completion of the production, he wrote: "I've always been fond of Mark Twain's writings, and Tom has long been a favorite of mine—somehow we seem to have a great deal in common.
 He performed so many of the very stunts that I remember in my own boyhood."
 In the early years of his career, Pickford became known for his clever portrayal of various boy parts in American novels.

 Pickford was regularly teamed onscreen with actress Louise Huff.
 They both appeared in Seventeen (1916), Great Expectations (1917), Freckles (1917), What Money Can't Buy (1917), The Varmint (1917), The Ghost House (1917), Jack and Jill (1917), His Majesty, Bunker Bean (1918), Mile-a-Minute Kendall (1918), and Sandy (1918) under Paramount Pictures.

 In early 1918, after the United States entered World War I, Pickford voluntarily joined the U.S. Navy as an enlisted sailor and was stationed at the Third Naval District in Manhattan, New York.
-Despite nearly being dishonorably discharged, Pickford was granted an honourable discharge in May 1919.
+Despite nearly being dishonorably discharged, Pickford was granted an honorable discharge in May 1919.
 In August 1920, he officially became a citizen of the United States and legally changed his surname from Smith to Pickford.